 Tip #26: Update policies & procedures

 Policies and procedures set the foundations and parameters for compliance.
 Think about when you last revisited and updated your company policies and procedures.
 Do they still apply or accurately reflect work?
-Maybe your policies too 'dry'.
+Maybe your policies are too 'dry'.
 Unless you bring them to life, they may ultimately become redundant and meaningless.
 Check they are useable, relevant and reflect current practice, with clear links to business activities and risk areas.

 Tip #27: Create clear reporting channels

 Colleagues should be in no doubt where they need to go or what to do if they have concerns or witness wrongdoing at work.
 Reporting should be easy.
 They shouldn't have to wade through policies to track down the name of the right person.
 Valuable seconds can be lost and you run the risk of them changing their mind.
 Keep it simple and use easy emails - e.g. email@example.com or firstname.lastname@example.org.
 This ensures that tip-offs and messages still get through even if people leave.

 Tip #28: Take a principles & risk-based approach

 There are only so many rules that people can follow.
 Sooner or later your team will encounter something that just isn't covered by the rules.
 So it's vital that you move towards a principles-based and risk-based compliance system, instead of a rules-based one.
 Encourage your staff to do the right thing and to prioritise issues that carry greater risks.

 Tip #29: Watch out for unintended consequences